doublerobotics/d3-sdk/docs/Cameras.md

 [See the Standby Camera example](../standby-camera/)

+### OpenCV

+If you choose to install OpenCV and want to consume the processed camera stream, you'll need to output via v4l2.
+If you use either the native video sizes of 720 height or 1080 height, the output format is I420, which you can set in OpenCV with:

+	cap.set(cv2.CAP_PROP_FOURCC, cv2.VideoWriter_fourcc('I', '4', '2', '0'))

+If you set the video output to a different size or aspect ratio, the interal processing will scale and crop the output and it will be in the YUY2 format.
+OpenCV can read this format by default, without the above setting.

 ### Native WebRTC

 The `h264ForWebRTC` output is used in conjuction with our native WebRTC binary.